SK090shan/pahana_edu_portal/README.md

 # Pahana Education - Enterprise Bookstore Billing System

-PahanaEduV2 is a complete re-architecture of a web-based billing and inventory management system for the "Pahana Edu" bookstore.
+Pahana Education is a complete re-architecture of a web-based billing and inventory management system for the "Pahana Edu" bookstore.
 This version was built with a "theory-first" mindset, focusing on the explicit implementation of enterprise-grade design patterns, a robust 3-tier architecture, and advanced security features as outlined in the course lectures.

 ---